modern-influence-of-ancient-warriors

 The Sassanid Challenge and Late Roman Adaptation

 The rise of the Sassanid dynasty in the 3rd century AD created a more technologically equal adversary.
 The Sassanians adopted torsion artillery themselves and developed counter-battery tactics.
-At the siege of Dura-Europos (256 AD), the Roman defenders mounted ballistas on the city walls to fire down on the Sassanid attackers.
+At the siege of Dura-Europos in 256 AD, the Roman defenders mounted ballistas on the city walls to fire down on the Sassanid attackers.
 The Sassanids responded by building their own siege towers and using powerful artillery to batter the Roman defenses.
-The Romans adapted by developing heavier, more robust ballistas capable of firing larger stones at a higher trajectory (high-angle fire), which was more effective against the thick, rubble-filled walls of the East.
+The Romans adapted by developing heavier, more robust ballistas capable of firing larger stones at a higher trajectory, which was high-angle fire that was more effective against thick, rubble-filled walls of the East.
+The arms race between Roman and Sassanid artillery continued for centuries, with each side developing new calibers, new projectiles, and new tactics to gain an advantage.

 Logistics, Crew, and Combat Effectiveness